 “We’re just going to have to play it by ear and have our resources ready,” the governor has said.

-Officials are concerned eastern North Carolina areas that were recently flooded will see more rain from Matthew.
+• Officials are concerned that areas – such as Fayetteville, home to the Army’s Fort Bragg – that were recently flooded will see more rain from Matthew.

 Georgia governor: ‘Remain calm, be prepared’